angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Provide an example of when you took a calculated risk.
 - Describe a situation when you took the initiative to correct a problem or a mistake rather than waiting for someone else to do it.
 - Tell me about a time when you required some information from somebody else, but they weren't responsive.
 What did you do?
+- Tell me about a time when you were faced with a tough deadline and how you managed it.
+(Also could be under Deliver Results)
+- A time when speed was of the essence.
+(Also deliver results)
+- Give me an example of a calculated risk where speed was critical.
+(Also frugality)

 ## 10. Frugality